Investing in a Relationship

 Adobe Acrobat PDF

-A principal makes an upfront investment before starting a repeated relationship with an agent.
-The investment increases the value of the relationship; however, because the parties bargain after the investment is sunk, the principal may have to share the returns with the agent.
-I study how this hold-up problem and overall efficiency are affected by the contracting environment.
-When the returns to the investment are commonly known, informal contracting environments ex post may be more efficient as they induce higher investment ex ante: the principal invests not only to generate direct returns, but also to relax contracting constraints and improve relational incentives.
-Unobservability of investment returns increases the principal's ability to appropriate the returns, but it reduces the parties' ability to improve relational incentives.
-The optimal control of information depends on the parties' bargaining powers.
+A principal can make an investment anticipating a repeated relationship with an agent, but the agent may appropriate the returns through ex post bargaining.
+I study how this hold-up problem and efficiency depend on the contracting environment.
+When investment returns are observable, informal contracts ex post can be more efficient than formal contracts, as they induce higher investment ex ante: the principal invests not only to generate direct returns, but also to improve relational incentives.
+Unobservability of returns increases the principal's ability to appropriate the returns but reduces her ability to improve incentives.
+The optimal information structure depends on bargaining power

 Halac, Marina.
 "Investing in a Relationship."
 RAND Journal of Economics 46, no. 1 (Spring 2015): 165-185.